-(i) A notice that a copy of the business records has been subpoenaed for trial or other hearing in accordance with the procedure authorized pursuant to subdivision (b) of Section 1560, and Sections 1561 and 1562, of the Evidence Code and will be introduced in evidence pursuant to Section 2701 of the Penal Code.

-(ii) A copy of the business records to be offered in evidence.

-(b) Nothing in this section affects the right of a party to offer evidence to disprove the employment or earnings recorded in a record admitted into evidence under this section.
+- (i) A notice that a copy of the business records has been subpoensed for trial or other hearing in accordance with the procedure authorized pursuant to subdivision (b) of Section 1560, and Sections 1561 and 1562, of the Evidence Code and will be introduced in evidence pursuant to Section 270i of the Penal Code. - (ii) A copy of the business records to be offered in evidence. - (b) The admission into evidence of a copy of a business record pursuant to this section shall not affect the right of a party to offer evidence to disprove the employment or earnings recorded in such record.

 Comment.
-Section 2701 creates an exception to the hearsay rule (Section 1200) for a copy of business records subpoenaed pursuant to Evidence Code Sections 1560-1566 if the requirements of Section 2701 are satisfied.
+Section 270i creates an exception to the hearsay rule (Evid.
+Code § 1200) for a copy of business records subpoenaed pursuant to Evidence Code Sections 1560-1566 if the requirements of Section 270i are satisfied.
 It should be noted that Section 1562 of the Evidence Code creates an exception to the best evidence rule (Evid.
 Code § 1500) and provides the necessary preliminary showing of authenticity of both the copy and the original record (Evid.
 Code § 1401).

-Section 2701 is similar to Section 1562.3 of the Evidence Code which creates a general hearsay exception for business records subpoenaed pursuant to Evidence Code Sections 1560-1566 if the requirements of Section 1562.3 are satisfied.
-However, Section 2701 does not include a provision similar to subdivision (d) of Section 1562.3, which permits a party to demand that the custodian or other qualified witness be produced at the trial or other hearing.
-The hearsay exception provided by Section 2701 is justified by the large volume of nonsupport cases, a significant number of which concern distant or out-of-state employers, by the routine and accurate nature of the records involved, and by the ability of the employee to refute the accuracy of the record by use of his own records and other sources of evidence.
+Section 270i is similar to Section 1562.3 of the Evidence Code which creates a general hearsay exception for copies of business records subpoenaed pursuant to Evidence Code Sections 1560-1566 if the requirements of Section 1562.3 are satisfied.
+However, Section 270i does not include a provision similar to subdivision (d) of Section 1562.3, which permits a party to demand that the custodian or other qualified witness be produced at the trial or other hearing.
+The hearsay exception provided by Section 270i is justified by the large volume of failure to support cases, a significant number of which concern distant or out-of-state employers, by the routine and normally accurate nature of the records involved, and by the ability of the employee to prove an inaccuracy in the record by his own testimony and other sources of evidence.

-Subdivision (b) makes clear that Section 2701 does not preclude any party from offering evidence at the trial or other hearing to prove that the records are not accurate.
+Subdivision (b) makes clear that Section 270i does not preclude any party from offering evidence at the trial or other hearing to prove that the records are not accurate.
 For a comparable provision, see Evid.
 Code § 1562.7.

-Section 2701 applies in a criminal action for support.
-For a comparable provision applicable to nonsupport actions under the Uniform Civil Liability for Support Act, see Civil Code § 250.5.
+Section 270i applies in a criminal action for support.
+For a comparable provision applicable to actions for failure to support under the Uniform Civil Liability for Support Act, see Civil Code § 250.5.